szelingtan/tp/docs/DeveloperGuide.md

     * 3b1.
 PatientBook shows an error message.

       Use case resumes at step 3.
+      Use Case: Untag a patient
+      Main Success Scenario (MSS)

+**Use case: Untag a patient**

+**MSS**

+1. User requests to list patients
+2. PatientBook shows a list of patients
+3. User requests to remove tags from a specific patient using one of the following: untag to remove specific tags, or remove all tags
+4. PatientBook removes the tags accordingly and confirms the removal

+Use case ends.

+**Extensions**
+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.
+    * 3a1.
+PatientBook shows an error message.

+      Use case resumes at step 2.

+* 3b.
+No tags are specified with t/
+    * 3b1.
+PatientBook shows an error message.

+      Use case resumes at step 3.
+      Use Case: Untag a patient
+      Main Success Scenario (MSS)

+* 3c.
+The specified tags are not present in the patient’s tag list
+    * 3c1.
+PatientBook shows an error message
+    *
+      Use case resumes at step 3.

+* 3d.
+The patient has no tags, but the user uses untag INDEX t/all
+    * PatientBook shows an error message indicating there are no tags to remove
+    * Use case resumes at step 3.

 **Use case: Add medication to a patient**